Train-In-Blocks-Ltd/Landing/content/blog/national-physical-fitness-month-2022.md

 title: National Physical Fitness month 2022
 slug: national-physical-fitness-month
 img: Cycling 1
-alt: National Physical Fitness Month
+alt: Get out and about, keep active this month
 author: Jamie Spoor
 date: 2022-04-25T09:02:50.903Z
-postDesc: "Keep fit and get moving this May "
+postDesc: Keep fit and move in May with National Physical fitness month
 exclusive: false
 ---
 May marks the annual observance of [National Physical Fitness and Sports Month. ](https://health.gov/news/202105/move-may-and-celebrate-national-physical-fitness-sports-month)

-Celebrated in the fifth month each year since 1983, NPF&S month provides an opportunity to celebrate and promote physical activity and the benefits of sports participation.
+Celebrated in the fifth month each year since 1983, National Physical Fitness month provides an opportunity to celebrate and promote physical activity and the benefits of sports participation.

-Only further emphasised during life under lockdown, physical activity is key to maintaining health and well-being.
+Only further emphasised during life under lockdown, physical fitness is key to maintaining health and well-being.
 Getting active can improve fitness and reduce stress, reduce risk for many chronic diseases, and ease symptoms of anxiety and depression.
-Youth sports can help kids and teens get active and develop leadership, time management, and relationship-building skills.

 Don’t look at National Physical Fitness and Sports Month as a brief 30-day period for you to move around a bit.
 Instead, look at this month as an opportunity to start a healthy new lifestyle for you and your family that embraces physical fitness.